thegreatcherylini/data-architect-lab/README.md

 Welcome!
 This project demonstrates foundational data engineering tasks using Databricks, Delta Lake, and the Databricks File System (DBFS).
 It’s designed for practicing data architects who want hands-on experience with Delta Lake features in a collaborative notebook environment.

+🧭 About This Project
+This repository contains a guided hands-on lab exploring foundational data engineering tasks using Databricks Community Edition and Delta Lake.
+Designed for data architects and analytics professionals, it simulates real-world scenarios such as writing Delta tables, versioning data with Time Travel, and ingesting files into Spark using the Databricks File System (DBFS).

+The goal of this project is to:

+Strengthen familiarity with the Databricks Lakehouse platform

+Practice data versioning, schema enforcement, and appends

+Build confidence using notebooks and PySpark for exploratory and operational data workflows

+This is the first in a series of small, practical projects designed to build and demonstrate architectural fluency in modern cloud-native data platforms.

 ## 🧱 What’s Included

 - Create and query a Delta table